ansible/lightbulb/workshops/basic_playbook/README.md

 * How to use `ansible-playbook`
 * The basics of YAML syntax and Ansible playbook structure
-* Now to deploy and configure an application onto a group of hosts
+* How to deploy and configure an application onto a group of hosts

 ### The Assignment